Ruelle-Taylor resonances of Anosov actions: Tools from microlocal analysis

 there exists a decomposition $A=K+R$, where $K\in \Psi^{-\infty}(\mc M; E)$ is a smoothing and hence $L^2$-compact operator and $\|R\|_{L^2\to L^2}\leq C$.
 If $A_t$ is a smooth family in $\Psi^0_\rho(\mc M; E)$ for $t\in [t_1,t_2]$, the decomposition $A_t=R_t+K_t$ can be chosen so that $t\mapsto R_t$ and $t\mapsto K_t$ are continuous in $t$. \end{prop} \begin{proof} See \cite[Lemma 14]{FRS08} for the proof.
 The dependence in $t$ is straightforward from the proof. \end{proof}

 We conclude this appendix by mentioning that one can use a small semiclassical parameter $h>0$ in the quantization, in which case we shall write $\Op_h$, by using the expression in a local chart

 if $a$ is supported in a chart.
-We do not use this semiclassical quantization except in the two subsections~\ref{sec:discrete_spec} and \ref{sec:Ruelle_at_zero} and we refer to \cite[Appendix E]{DZ19} for the results on semiclassical pseudodifferential operators that we will use.
-One of the advantages is that one can get the estimate $\|\Op_h(a)\|_{L^2\to L^2}\leq \sup_{x,\xi} |a(x,\xi)|+\mc{O}(h)$ for small $h>0$ and if $a\in S^0(\M;E)$.
+We do not use this semiclassical quantization except in the subsection \ref{sec:Ruelle_at_zero} and we refer to \cite[Appendix E]{DZ19} for the results on semiclassical pseudodifferential operators that we will use.
+The class One of the advantages is that one can get the estimate $\|\Op_h(a)\|_{L^2\to L^2}\leq \sup_{x,\xi} |a(x,\xi)|+\mc{O}(h)$ for small $h>0$ and if $a\in S^0(\M;E)$.